Most Effective Products

 Chlorphacinone bait

-If you’re looking for effective baits that will eliminate your rodent problem, then check out Eratication Rodent Bait.
+If you’re looking for effective baits to eliminate your rodent problem, check out Eratication Rodent Bait.
 Eratication is a synthetic rodenticide bait block made with 0.005% diphacinone.
 Use this product with the Solutions Rat & Mouse Tamper Proof Bait Station.

-Wearing gloves, load your bait stations with Eratication bait blocks.
-Eratication blocks come with pre-drilled holes to allow easy placement on your station’s rods.
+Wear gloves, and load your bait stations with Eratication bait blocks.
+Eratication blocks come with pre-drilled holes for easy placement on your station’s rods.
 The amount you’ll need depends on the rodent you’re targeting.
 For Norway and Roof Rats, apply 4 to 16 blocks per station.
 For mice, you only need 1 block per station.

 Place the stations about 15 to 20 feet apart where you’ve noticed rodent activity.
 To determine the best spots to bait, look for grease marks along walls, fur, rodent droppings, gnaw marks, and rodent burrows.

-Check your bait stations every few days to look for activity, and replenish bait as needed.
+Check your bait stations every few days for activity and replenish bait as needed.
 Keep the stations supplied for at least 15 days to ensure all pests in the area can eat the bait.
-You should start to see visible declines in rodent activity starting after 1 week.
+After one week, you should start to see visible declines in rodent activity.

 Questions and Answers